Important Note: Applications are ONLY accepted through the official Request for Applications (RFA) posting on eVA. Create an account today.

 Are you ready to strengthen your workforce and build sustainable talent pipelines in Virginia’s maritime, nuclear, or manufacturing sectors?

-Fill out the interest form below to start your journey!
-We want to engage with you to better understand your needs and build training modules with measurable impact for your bottom line.
 The Virginia Maritime & Nuclear Workforce Accelerator is a competitive, employer-driven program designed to support companies in identifying workforce needs and implementing targeted training solutions.
-Participating employers will work with Virginia Works and strategic partners to:

 Review the FAQs below for additional guidance.